thejohnfreeman/cupcake.cmake/README.md

     the [package version file][pvf], and any [target export files][30].
 - **`${PROJECT_NAME}_FOUND`**:
     `TRUE`, to short-circuit calls to `find_package()`
-    looking for this project's package from nested subprojects (e.g. examples).
+    looking for this project's package from other subprojects, e.g. examples or siblings.

 `cupcake_project()` adds these global variables (same for all subprojects):